-80. As regards the Governments' reliance on an individual constitutional complaint, the Court first notes that in the context of Polish administrative procedure, two-tiered judicial review of second-instance administrative decisions is available.
+- 80. As regards the Government's reliance on an individual constitutional complaint, the Court first notes that in the context of Polish administrative procedure, two-tiered judicial review of second-instance administrative decisions is available.
 Only a judgment of the Supreme Administrative Court is considered to constitute a final decision in connection with which a constitutional complaint is available.
-In the present case, the applicants, having obtained decisions of the second-instance administrative bodies essentially in their favour, in that the refusal of permissions had been quashed, had no legal interest in bringing an appeal against these decisions to the administrative courts.
-Hence, the way to the Constitutional Court was not open to them.

-81. Further, the Court accepts that the administrative authorities ultimately acknowledged that the first-instance decisions given in the applicants' case had been given in breach of the applicable laws.
+In the present case, the applicants, having obtained decisions of the second-instance administrative bodies essentially in their favour, in that they quashed the decisions refusing to allow their demonstrations, had no legal interest in bringing an appeal against these decisions to the administrative courts.
+Hence, the way to the Constitutional Court was not open to them. - 81.
+Further, the Court accepts that the administrative authorities ultimately acknowledged that the first-instance decisions given in the applicants' case had been given in breach of the applicable laws.
 However, the Court emphasises that they did so after the dates on which the applicants planned to hold the demonstrations.
-The Court notes that the present case is similar to that of Stankov and the United Macedonian Organisation Ilinden (Stankov and the United Macedonian Organisation Ilinden v.
-Bulgaria)

-(nos.
-29221/95 and 29225/95, Commission decision of 29 June 1998, unreported) in which the former Commission held that "it [had been] undisputed that had the applicants attempted [an appeal against the refusal of the district court to examine the appeal against the mayoral ban], the proceedings would have lasted for at least several months and any favourable outcome would have resulted long after the date of a planned meeting or manifestation".
-In other words, bearing in mind that the timing of the rallies was crucial for their organisers and participants and that the organisers had given timely notices to the competent authorities, the Court considers that, in the circumstances, the notion of an effective remedy implied the possibility to obtain a ruling before the time of the planned events.
+The Court notes that the present case is similar to that of Stankov and the United Macedonian Organisation Ilinden v.
+Bulgaria (nos.
+29221/95 and 29225/95, Commission decision of 29 June 1998, unreported), in which the former Commission held that "it [was] undisputed that had the applicants attempted [an appeal against the refusal of the district court to examine the appeal against the mayoral ban], the proceedings would have lasted for at least several months and any favourable outcome would have resulted long after the date of a planned meeting or manifestation".
+In other words, bearing in mind that the timing of the rallies was crucial for their organisers and participants and that the organisers had given timely notice to the competent authorities, the Court considers that, in the circumstances, the notion of an effective remedy implied the possibility to obtain a ruling before the time of the planned events.